-ASTANA -- Negotiators for the Syrian opposition rejected a proposal to have next round of peace talks in Russia, citing years of indiscriminate Russian bombing of Syrian civilians and continuing support for a dictator who uses chemical weapons against his own people.
+ASTANA -- Negotiators for the Syrian opposition rejected a proposal to have a next round of peace talks in Russia, citing years of indiscriminate Russian bombing of Syrian civilians and continuing support for a dictator who uses chemical weapons against his own people.

 The guarantor countries of those talks -- Russia, Turkey and Iran -- are planning to hold those next talks in Sochi, Russia, in July.

 The decision was made during the ninth round of Syria negotiations held in Astana Tuesday (May 15).

 "We want negotiations to take place in Astana and only in Astana.
 If the guarantor countries want to hold another meeting in another country that is up to them," said Ahmad Toma, leader of the Syrian opposition delegation, according to AFP.

 After facing resistance, Russia's chief negotiator Alexander Lavrentyev responded by saying the country where the talks take place in "isn't important" and that other groups might attend the Sochi meeting.

 Russia killing Syrians